Review: Max Payne 3

 Why you should be playing this

 Max Payne returns in a big way with the latest installment of the franchise.
-Rockstar has taken the lead and given us a modern day version of the character that’s believeable yet still feel like he’s a total bad ass.
-Rockstar Vancouver’s ability to elevate Max from an almost comic book hero to a multi layered character should be appreciated for the feat it is.
-Also their ability to keep Max’s core gameplay unchanged and still have it resonate with the fans shows just how forward this franchise is as an action title.
+Rockstar has taken the lead and given us a modern day version of the character that’s believeable yet still feels like he is a total bad ass.
+Rockstar Vancouver’s ability to elevate Max from an almost comic book hero to a multi-layered character should be appreciated for the feat it is.
+Their ability to keep Max’s core gameplay unchanged and still have it resonate with the fans shows just how forward this franchise is as an action title.

 The story is terrific and when you’re done with that you have pure gameplay driven activities like arcade mode and multiplayer.
 The story will take you anywhere from 10 to 14 hours on your first pass and multiplayer along with arcade challenges will triple that.
-For fans of the franchise this is a must have title that was brought to the current generation of games with a lot of care, for anyone who’s curious about the title just grab it, it’s completely worth your time.
+For fans of the franchise this is a must have title that was brought to the current generation of games with a lot of care.
+For anyone who is curious about the title, just grab it.
+It’s completely worth your time.

 This review was based on the PS3 version that was provided by the reviewer.